 Fostering the best commentariat.
 Naked Capitalism depends on its commentariat.
-And with general stress levels high and the media keeping the dial at 11 on Trump (and Trump reflexively trolling back), dialogue all over the Web, including here, has gotten even more fractious.
-To help preserve collective sanity, we’ve reluctantly put in more tripwires, and appreciate that most of you have borne getting caught in moderation with good humor, although we recognize that a minority has not taken well to have more comments being put on hold for review.
+And with general stress levels high and more and more upset about censorship and hard-to-justify-as-public-health-service Covid mandates, dialogue all over the Web, including here, has gotten even more fractious.
+We’ve reluctantly put in more tripwires, and appreciate that most of you have borne getting caught in moderation with good humor.

 Having more comments to check puts even more of a load on our already overstretched comments DJ Jules Dickson.
-A moderation helper dropped out last year for health reasons.
-This year, we had hoped to bring a second person on board to spell Jules regularly, but that individual had to bow out due to pressing family matters.
-Keep your fingers crossed that we will be able to revive that plan later in the year.
+We had hoped to bring a second person on board but that has not yet come to pass.
+Keep your fingers crossed that we will be able to revive that plan.

 How This Fundraiser Works

 Please give whatever you can. $5, $50, or $5000 are all appreciated.
 If you can only afford to give a little, then give a little.
-If you’re doing well these days, then please give more.
+If you’re doing well, then please give more.
 If you are prospering from the stock market and real estate booms, we hope you’ll include us in your good fortune.

 We’d like to get broad-based participation from the Naked Capitalism community.
 Our target is 1100 donors for this fundraiser.
 Some have told us they are in tough shape now and can’t give but hope to contribute when their finances recover.
 So if you are having a good year, can you dig deeper and give more to make up for loyal readers who can’t participate in this fundraiser?